ctrautma/RHEL_NIC_QUALIFICATION/README.md

 its a script issue please contact Red Hat PFT team at redhat-pft@redhat.com

 Please be aware that the scripts must be run in order.
 You cannot run the kernel script without running the ovs-dpdk script first.
 They are designed to be executed in order.
-If you want to run just the kernel setup,  you must run the ovs-dpdk script,  then move on to the kernel script.
+If you want to run just the kernel test,  you must run the ovs-dpdk script,  then move on to the kernel script.
 Then you can run the test for Kernel PVP.

 Also if the ovs-dpdk script fails at any point, you will have to stop the openvswitch server and unbind the nic to restart the script if it completed a few steps.
+The NIC will be bound using driverctl utility.

 ## Download the guest image